-There’s been a fair bit of media attention on breast implants and BIA-ALCL lately but there are some breast implant companies who are are already way in front when it comes to research and designing their implants to reduce chances of breast implant bacterial contamination therefore lowering the risk of BIA-ALCL.
+There’s been a fair bit of media attention on breast implants and Breast Implant-Associated Lymphoma or BIA-ALCL lately but there are some breast implant companies who are already way in front when it comes to research and designing their implants to reduce chances of breast implant bacterial contamination therefore lowering the risk of BIA-ALCL.
 Spiran, who supply one of the latest generation implants, Motiva implants, talk to us about their unique breast implant design and their innovative strategies to help reduce the incidence of BIA-ALCL.

 The difference between implants

 - Shell thickness (the outer layer protecting the gel/contents of the implant)

 - Shell Surface (Nano Surface, Smooth, Micro-Textured, Macro-Textured)

 - Amount of fill inside (this can affect what is known as the “rippling” factor)